rohanyh101/go-basic-kafka-Microservice/README.md

 # Go Kafka Example

-this is a basic go kafaka crud designed using sharama package from IBM, which is most stable version abalible on internet...
+this is a basic go kafaka crud designed using sarama package from IBM, which is most stable version abalible on internet...

 <h2> docker-compose steps </h2>